How Pakistan helps Afghans get back on their feet

 Challenges and how they were overcome

-- Approaching and convincing the target population living in remote areas and those with little knowledge of this beneficial exercise.
+- Approaching and convincing the target population living in remote areas and those with little knowledge of this beneficial exercise were challenges.

 - Advisory and communication cells have been established to provide Afghan refugees with guidance regarding services and policy matters in Pakistan and Afghanistan.